 Three years ago, unable to sleep after taking Emma, our new puppy outside at two a.m., I lay on the kitchen nook couch and prayed about the upcoming family support group for family members with memory disease.
 Despite Emma’s snoring, the thought came clear and direct, coaxing me to write a book about my experiences with dementia and Alzheimer’s.
 Previously, readers who knew both of my in-laws and both of my parents suffered with either dementia or Alzheimer's, had encouraged me to write about my in-laws and parents journey, but I had ignored their suggestions.

 iPad in hand I worked until eight thirty.
 Then printed out a proposal - full outline, title, and cover idea for an introductory booklet to help families with memory disease.
 I walked the mile to my mother’s residence, Aegis Senior Living and presented it to the executive director, Brian Grandbouche.
 His enthusiasm encouraged me to pursue the project.
 After a few weeks of more sleepless nights with Emma, the first draft of A Gradual Disappearance was finished.

-Now, two years later, A Gradual Disappearance is in print.
+Now, three years later, A Gradual Disappearance has been in print for two years.
 It has been a tough divulging my parents’ and in-laws’ personal experiences with such a cruel disease.
 Hopefully these true stories will help others as they start their journey of watching their loved one gradually disappear.